Skip to Main Content

 • Device’s user manual

-Park your device at a designated parking location.
+Park your device at any designated scooter parking or bike parking location.
 Do not block walkways, ADA pathways, or stairs.
 Improperly parked devices may be impounded.

 Wheelchairs and other assistive devices are always allowed inside any university facility.